gopisai123/3D-Liver-Tumor-Segmentation/README.md

 ## Results

-The trained model successfully identifies:
+The model successfully performs automated segmentation of:

 * Liver regions
 * Tumor regions

-The generated segmentation masks can be visualized and compared against ground truth annotations for qualitative evaluation.
+Evaluation can be performed using:

+* Precision
+* Recall
+* F1-Score
+* Dice Score
+* Accuracy

+Visualization of predicted masks demonstrates the capability of the model to identify liver and tumor structures from unseen CT volumes.

 ---

 ## Future Improvements

-* Transformer-based medical segmentation architectures
-* Improved tumor boundary detection
+* Dice Loss based optimization
 * Multi-organ segmentation
+* Improved tumor boundary localization
-* Advanced evaluation using Dice and IoU metrics
+* Clinical deployment and validation
-* Deployment as a clinical decision-support tool

 ---

-## Contributors

-* Your Name

----

-## Disclaimer

-This project is intended for academic and research purposes only and is not intended for clinical diagnosis or medical decision-making.

----

-## License

-The implementation code in this repository is provided for educational and research purposes.
-Please refer to the Medical Segmentation Decathlon dataset license for dataset-specific usage and citation requirements.